Beloved (novel): Beloved

 The opaque understanding of Beloved is central to the novel.
 She is a young woman who mysteriously appears from a body of water near Sethe's house, and is discovered soaking wet on the doorstep by Sethe, Paul D, and Denver, on their return from visiting the fair; they take her in.
 She is widely believed to be the murdered baby who haunted 124, as the haunting ends when she arrives, and in many ways she behaves like a child.
 As also mentioned, a young woman enslaved by a White man nearby had escaped, and Beloved recounts stories of past slaves, including Sethe's mother.
-Morrison stated that the character Beloved is the daughter Sethe killed.
+Morrison stated that the character Beloved is the daughter who Sethe killed.
 The murdered baby was unnamed, so her name is derived from the engraving on Sethe's murdered baby's tombstone, which simply read "Beloved" because Sethe could not afford to engrave the word "Dearly" or anything else.
 Beloved becomes a catalyst to bring repressed trauma of the family to the surface, but also creates madness in the house and slowly depletes Sethe.

 Paul D

-Paul D retains his slave name; most of the enslaved men at Sweet Home were named Paul.
+Paul D retains his name from enslavement; most of the enslaved men at Sweet Home were named Paul.
 He also retains many painful memories from enslavement and being forced to live in a chain gang; he had been moving around continuously before arriving at 124.
 He has a "tobacco tin" for a heart, in which he contains his painful memories, until Beloved opens it.
 Years after their time together at Sweet Home, Paul D and Sethe reunite and begin a romantic relationship.
 He acts fatherly towards Denver and is the first to be suspicious of Beloved.
 Despite their long past, he fails to understand Sethe fully because of her motherhood and because of the many years that had passed since.

 Denver

-Denver is Sethe's only child who remains at House 124.
+Denver is Sethe's only child who remains at 124.
 Isolated from her community after Beloved's killing, Denver forms a close bond with her mother.
 Upon Beloved's arrival, Denver watches as her sister's ghost begins to exhibit demonic activity.
 Although introduced as a childish character, Denver develops into a protective woman throughout the novel.
-In the final chapters, Denver fights not only for her personal independence, but also for her mother's wellbeing, breaking the cycle of isolation at House 124.
+In the final chapters, Denver fights not only for her personal independence, but also for her mother's wellbeing, breaking the cycle of isolation at 124.
 She is 18 years old at the beginning of the novel.